 Life is never smooth.
 Sh*t happens.
 So what can help?
 Clinical Psychologists Fiona Starr and Mike Solomon have each experienced trauma in their personal lives.
 In this video they open up about what they have learnt about being resilient, coping and thriving when times are tough.

-Mental Health for Creative Freelancers
+Working Well: Good Mental Health and Creative Freelancers

 This resource has been developed by the Association of Illustrators, the Society of Authors and the Association of Photographers.
 Our organisations work with a wide range of creative freelancers including writers, illustrators, photographers, animators.
 From our conversations and research, we know that there can be situations and issues that can impact on our members’ mental wellbeing and, in some cases, can lead to them experiencing poor mental health.